lune-lang/prelude/doc/IO.md

   -> io a4
   -> io a5
 ```
-Map a four-argument function over four actions by applying the
+Map a four-argument function over four actions by applying it
-function to the results.
+to the results.

 ## Sequencing actions
 <a name="sequence"></a>